JDBC Driver

 EXASocketFactory

 The JDBC driver provides a SocketFactory interface called EXASocketFactory.
-With EXASocketFactory you can use the Exasol specific method createCustomSocket to connect with a set timeout for the connection.
-For example:
+With EXASocketFactory you can use the Exasol specific method createCustomSocket

 public abstract class EXASocketFactory extends SocketFactory {